Focal Aria K2 906 Review: Still Waters Run Deep

 “the Focals had good projection, Johannette Zomer soaring out wonderfully singing Lascia chi’io Pianga from Handel’s Love and Madness”

-Measuring 390mm high, 225mm wide and 280mm deep the K2 906 is a large bookshelf / standmount design, coming in at a manageable weight of 8.5kgs.
-Focal provide it in Ash Grey finish only with an artificial leather front panel – and ours looked smart.
+Measuring 390mm high, 225mm wide, and 280mm deep, the K2 906 is a large bookshelf / standmount design with a manageable weight of 8.5kgs.
+Focal provides it in an Ash Grey finish only with an artificial leather front panel – and ours looked smart.
 There’s a lightweight front grille frame with acoustically transparent cloth that made no difference to performance on or off, measurement showed.
 The rear carries mono-wire terminals only.

 1